 29 Apr How to create loyalty when customers hate buying your product

 There are many purchases we put off.
-Let’s face it, there is nothing sexy or exciting about organising home insurance, getting your car serviced or buying new tyres – I could go on with this list, but you understand my point.
+Let’s face it, there is nothing sexy or exciting about organising home insurance, booking a dentist appointment or getting your car serviced – I could go on with this list, but you understand my point.

 Let’s think about the brands who provide these begrudged products and services, you may be one of them.
 These brands have a real challenge on their hands, how do they win customer loyalty if they sell a product or service that customers, put simply, hate to buy?

 We think the answer lies predominantly in the customer experience, however, you can only deliver unique personalised experiences if you truly understand who your customers are.